pranjalco/blind-auction-project-intermediate/README.md

 # Blind Auction Project

-## Description:
-The Blind Auction Project allows users to participate in an auction where they can input their bids.
-The program collects user data (name and price) and stores it in a dictionary.
-It checks whether new bids need to be added and compares the bids to identify the highest one.

-## Level
-- **Level**: Intermediate
-- **Skills:** Python, Functions, Loops, Dictionaries, User Input Handling
-- **Domain:** Auction, CLI, User Interaction
+A Python program where users submit bids anonymously.
+It stores names and bids in a dictionary, checks for new entries, and determines the highest bidder.

 ## Author
-- **Name**: Pranjal Sarnaik
+Pranjal Sarnaik
-- **Date**: 2024-12-03

 ## Features
 - Collects user input for bids (name and price).